shubhbafna24/FlightsAndSearchService/README.md

 # Welcome to Flights Service

 ## Project Setup
--clone the project on your local
+- clone the project on your local
--Execute `npm install` on the same path as of your root directory of the downloaded project -Create a `.env` file in the root directory and add the following enviorment variable
+- Execute `npm install` on the same path as of your root directory of the downloaded project
-    -`PORT=3000`
+- Create a `.env` file in the root directory and add the following enviorment variable -`PORT=3000`
 - Inside the `src/config` folder create a new file `config.json` and then add the following piece of json